-The Remuneration Committee currently consists of the non-executive Board members Mr John Ingram (Chairman), Mr Nick Scali and Mr Greg Laurie, and is responsible for:
+The Remuneration Committee currently consists of the non-executive Board members Mr Ian Kennon (Chairman), Mr Nick Scali, Mr John Ingram and Mr Greg Laurie, and is responsible for:

 - i.
-Reviewing remuneration arrangements of senior management, including the Managing Director; - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives; - iii.
-Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required; - Recommending to the Board the remuneration of new senior executives appointed by the Company, for approval by the Board; - The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies; - vi.
+Reviewing remuneration arrangements of senior management, including the Managing Director. - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives. - ii.
+Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required. - iv.
+Recommending to the Board the remuneration of new senior executives appointed by the Company, for approval by the Board. - v.
+The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies. - vi.
 Reviewing the performance of the Board and its sub-committees.

-The Committee has formally met three times in the last twelve months.
+The Committee has formally met two times in the last twelve months.
 Discussion on matters relating to remuneration and human resources in general also regularly take place at meetings of the Board.